 It was only by leaving home that I could find myself missing something I hadn’t even known was essential to who I am.
 And in moving away from it, I was able to then move – consciously and mindfully – back towards it.

-First, while in the Netherlands, I volunteered at a cat sanctuary that was in cycling distance from our tiny apartment in Amsterdam, so I could give back to animals.
-Then, two years in, I returned home, where I’m able to spend more time in wild places and where I am slowly changing the direction of my career to reflect my passion for honouring the natural world.
+First, while still in the Netherlands, I volunteered at a cat sanctuary that was in cycling distance from our tiny apartment in Amsterdam, so I could be around and give back to animals.
+Then, two years later, I returned home, where I’m able to spend more time in wild places and where I am slowly changing the direction of my career to reflect my passion for the natural world.

 And, of course, there are things I miss about my former host country too, like transparent governance, high levels of personal safety, better animal welfare laws, and seeing my partner (now my husband, in case you were wondering) immersed in his “first life”.

-Global nomads will both gain and miss something from wherever we’ve been… But might it be that all the “missings”, however painful, are clues to what our fullest selves look and feel like?
+Global nomads will both gain and miss something from wherever we’ve been… Might it be that all the “missings”, however painful, are clues to what our fullest selves look and feel like?
 I think so.

 What do you miss the most?
-How do you deal with the different kinds of longing?
+What does this show you about yourself – and your needs?
 We would love to hear your story.
-Feel free to share this article with someone you miss!
+And feel free to share this article with someone you miss!